-- Once you decide on a place that interests you, make sure you read their guidelines and expectations.
+- Once you decide on a place you’d like to write for, make sure you read their guidelines and expectations.
 They have strict rules.

-- There is a lot of competition and some of them get thousands of submissions so you may not get a response for several weeks.
+- There is a lot of competition.
+Some of the companies / blogs on this lis get thousands of submissions so you may not get a response for several weeks.
 In some cases, several months.